Tofu Ground Beef

 For the seasoning and marinade, we are packing a lot of UMAMI flavor with a variety of sources.
 A few of the ingredients have substitutions in the recipe, so use whatever you have access to.

-The marinade employs staples like soy sauce (or use tamari for gluten-free), nutritional yeast and pantry essentials, If you can, use some Beefless Broth, Gravy Master, and Marmite.
+The marinade employs staples like soy sauce (or use tamari for gluten-free), nutritional yeast and pantry essentials, If you can, use some Beefless Broth, Gravy Master or Kitchen Bouquet, or even Dark Soy Sauce for color.

 And of course feel free to add any other seasonings you might like!
 Add things like Chili Powder and make a Vegan Chili!